 I added a CHL focuser by Moonlite so I could achieve more precise focusing.

 Here is the Sky-Watcher Esprit 120 ED triplet refractor.
 It has a focal ratio of f/7 and a focal length of 840mm.
 This fills the gap between my William Optics Star71 (350mm focal length) and the VC200L (1280mm focal length).
 This scope was put into service in November of 2015.

 The camera, filter wheel, off axis guider and guiding camera are mounted on the Esprit - this is the typical imaging configuration.

 The system also has a dedicated doublet field flattener which provides a flat field and minimizes aberration and distortion.
 The flattener was designed specifically for this telescope.

 The business end of the Esprit showing the lens and baffle system.
 It is an apochromatic system with a three element objective lens.
 The light baffles are designed to reduce stray

 light which is very undesirable when imaging.

 Here is a recent addition to the observatory - the William Optics Star71 refractor.
-A beautifully crafted telescope, it provides widefield views and will replace my AT65EDQ.
+A beautifully crafted telescope, it provides widefield views and has replaced my AT65EDQ.